klein-thibault/GenericValidator/README.md

 cvcTextField.validate([isCVCValid])
 ```

-You can also conform to the protocols with your custom types:
+You can also conform to the protocols to evaluate and validate your custom types.

+Here is an example that describes how to validate a user:

 ```swift
 struct User {